How Long Does a Trademark Last

 2. Renewal of a Trademark

 Trademark renewal is where companies are required to renew mark register application after trademark registration.
-In USA, Section 8 statement of continued use (filing where mark used in commerce) and Section 9 renewal application need to be done.
+In the USA, Section 8 statement of continued use (filing where mark used in commerce) and Section 9 renewal application need to be done.

 Renewal date and renewal fee differ day and night anywhere.